BetterNowOrg/developers.betternow.org/source/includes/webhooks.md

 The <code>end_date</code> and <code>goal</code> can be
 changed by the fundraiser owner.
 The end date and goal -related activities will only be sent once per fundraising page, even if later the fundraiser owner increases the goal or extends the end date.
+The only exception to this is the 'fundraiser_seven_days_until_end_date_reached' event which may be sent multiple times if the end date is changed.
 </aside>

 ### Team activities